 ~ John Rohn

 Communicating assertively conveys confidence and allows you to convey your message in a calm, respectful, positive way without upsetting others or becoming upset.
-When communicating assertively, your expressing your thoughts, opinions, feelings, attitudes and rights in an open, honest way.
+When communicating assertively, your express your thoughts, opinions, feelings, attitudes, and rights in an open, honest way.

 |Passive||“I’ll take on four more projects, even though I have too much work on my plate and am feeling quite stressed.”|